Anopey/go_exercises/README.md

 # go_exercises
- some small exercise projects that I have done to further my understanding of the GoLang
+ some small exercise projects that I have done to further my understanding of the Go Programming Language